GSA/cto-website/README.md

 ### Method 2: Containerized development environment using Docker

-This method explains how to set up a containerized development environment by using Docker.
-Using this method, you shouldn't need to install anything other than Docker on your local machine.
+This method explains how to set up a containerized development environment with the help of Docker.
+Using this method, you are not required to install anything other than Docker on your local machine.

 #### Install Docker